Shobhana Narasimhan: Teaching and Contribution to Women in Sciences

-Narasimhan has a strong interest in innovative teaching methods and organized and participated in many interactive workshops in several countries such as China, Ethiopia, South Africa, Iran, USA and India.
+Narasimhan has a strong interest in innovative teaching methods and organized and participated in many interactive workshops in several countries such as China, Ethiopia, South Africa, Ghana, Kenya, Rwanda, Iran, USA and India.
 As part of the Quantum ESPRESSO group and the African School for Electronic Structure Methods and Applications (ASESMA), Narasimhan has taught solid state physics and density functional theory through workshops in Asia and Africa.
 She is keen on promoting participation of women in science.
 She was a member of Working Group for Women in Physics of IUPAP.
 As a member of the Standing Committee on Women in Science and National Task Force on Women in Science she has made recommendations on how government should change its policies to promote female participation in sciences.
 Some of these recommendations include having at least one woman member in every hiring, promotion and award committee, ensuring flexi-time for women and increasing days of maternity leave.
 She has also organized several Career Development Workshops since 2013 for Women in Physics at the International Centre for Theoretical Physics in Trieste, Italy and at the East African Institute for Fundamental Research in Kigali, Rwanda.
 As part of her paper titled, Leaving and Entering a Career in Physics, Narasimhan studied factors that cause women to leave physics and the effect of taking a break on their career.
 The possibility of a flexible career path and ways to retain female physicists were also discussed.

 Recognition

+In 2021, she became a laureate of the Asian Scientist 100 by the Asian Scientist.
 She was named a Fellow of the American Physical Society in 2022 "for significant contributions to promoting diversity, combating discrimination in the physics community, and conceiving and organizing Career Development Workshops for Women in Physics that have had a transformative effect on the trajectories of female physicists".